 Humane Tomorrow pays for all veterinary care to prepare a dog for transport to our partners back east.
 None of that cost is recouped with an adoption fee like dogs that we place up for adoption here in Texas.
 The receiving group gets an adoption fee, but that goes to pay the cost of transporting the dogs.
-Therefore, Love on Wheels is completely dependent on donations and grant funding in order to continue.
-Each dog costs approximately $150 to get ready to go.
+Therefore, Love on Wheels is completely dependent on donations and a generous grant from the ASPCA.

-As of 12/1/15, Humane Tomorrow has transported over 1500 dogs through Love on Wheels.
-That's 1500 dogs who didn't perish in as shelter.
-1500 spaces opened up to give the dogs still there more time to find homes.
-1500 times that a shelter worker didn't have to make a heartwrenching decision.
+As of 12/1/17, Humane Tomorrow has transported over 2,500 dogs through Love on Wheels.
+That's 2,500 dogs who didn't perish in as shelter.
+2.500 spaces opened up to give the dogs still there more time to find homes.
+2,500 times that a shelter worker didn't have to make a heartwrenching decision.
+2,500 happy families in New York.
 We love this program, and we need you to help us keep it going!

-Follow the fun!
-Love on Wheels now has a Facebook page: give link and add feed
+Follow the fun, especially our live video of transport!
+Love on Wheels has a Facebook page: www.facebook.com/loveonwheelsdogs/

 Supporter Levels:Make A One-Time Donation